ABOUT OUR TEAM

 Luiz Vieira Jr. is an Eisenhower Fellow and Associate Professor in Civil Engineering at UNICAMP.
 He is author of the study on induced earthquakes in the city of Manaus, Brazil and works in the risk analysis in climate change scenarios.
-Luiz was part of our founding team and leads in an advisory capacity.
+Luiz is part of our founding team .

 Stefanie M. Falconi

 Ph.D. in Environmental Engieering, The Johns Hopkins University

 Master, The Johns Hopkins University

 Stefanie is Founder and Principal at the Institute.
 As a Policy Entrepreneur working to bring science for better policy-making.
 Her work in Sustainability and Innovation began at The Earth Institute, Columbia University, and today spans four continents in diverse settings from rural communities in KwaZulu Natal to the metropolitan region of São Paulo.
 She holds a Ph.D. in Environmental Engineering from The Johns Hopkins University.